The Sacred Gardener

 The knowledge that will be passed on to you through video, writing and recordings from live sessions, drawn from Steven’s 40 years of experience foraging, growing and using herbs.

 These will include teachings about collecting seed; seeding; sprouting; growing; tending; harvesting; processing and storing; and how to prepare and use these 20 plants for food and medicine.
 The plant list is below.
+In this series of 60+ short videos and written PDF’s Steven Martyn, of the Sacred Gardener, demonstrates and speaks about how to wildculture in the garden, in very practical “hands on” terms.
+The course is arranged as one would experience it over the growing season, Early Spring, Spring, Summer, Late Summer and Fall.

-The Plants and Seeds
+The Plants

 • Green Amaranth